 Teacher-to-Student Ratio (ORC 3301-35-05)

-The ratio of teachers to students in kindergarten through forth grade is determined on a district-wide basis and shall be at least one full-time-equivalent classroom teacher per 25 students in the regular student population.
+The ratio of teachers to students in kindergarten through fourth grade on a school district-wide basis shall be at least one full-time equivalent classroom teacher per twenty-five student in the regular student population.
 Said ratio shall be calculated in accordance with sections 3317.02 and 3317.023 of the Revised Code.